incontrolsim/ERS_CSharp_Examples/SourceQueueServerSink/README.md

 The solution consists of two projects:
 - `SourceQueueServerSink`: The simulation components and model.
-- `GUI`: A graphical user interface built with ErsWinForms.
+- `GUI`: A visualization of the model using the ERS Debugger.
 It depends on the SourceQueueServerSink project to run the same model.